Lakshmi-reddy9/A-Suicide-Article/README.md

         - United States 4199

     - Reducer output
-        - Country = Albania maxium number of sucides = 1970
+        - Country = Albania maximum number of sucides = 39

     - Language being used
         - I used Python for map reducing.